 Tobacco is a legal product that can be purchased and possessed at the discretion of any adult; however, the use of tobacco is subject to restrictions.
 This is evidenced by the numerous public bans on the use of tobacco, which have been put into place by state laws as well as by businesses and organizations throughout the state and the nation.

 HCC is not taking away anyone's right to smoke or purchase and/or possess tobacco.
-Two of HCC's Foundational Commitments and Enduring Goals are to "Value People" and to "Model Stewardship and Sustainability".
+Two of HCC's College-wide Priorities and Goals are to "Improve Student Satisfaction" and to "Ensure Resource Stewardship".
 Therefore, out of respect for others and the environment, HCC is a tobacco free campus.

 The 2006 US Surgeon General’s Report, "The Health Consequences of Involuntary Exposure to Tobacco Smoke," has concluded exposure to secondhand smoke has immediate adverse effects on the cardiovascular and respiratory systems, and that there is no risk-free level of exposure to secondhand smoke.
 In addition, according to the World Health Organization, there is no safe level of secondhand smoke and the only effective way to protect others is to establish 100% smoke-free environments.

 Because of these findings, and because there is no way to prevent exposure to secondhand smoke when using designated areas, HCC has chosen to adopt a policy that prohibits the use of tobacco products on HCC's campus.